What is a Skipjack?

 Gone, but not forgotten.

 Of the original 600 to 800 skipjacks built as dredge boats, mainly between the late 1890s and mid-1900s, only about 20 are still afloat.
-Of these, fewer than ten dredged commercially in the past five years.
+Of these, only about half a dozen dredged commercially in the past five years.
 These vessels constitute the last working sail fleet in the United States and are listed on the National Register of Historic Sites.
 In 1985, the skipjack was designated the State Boat of Maryland.

 Unfortunately, even the near-term future of the commercial skipjack fleet is under threat.
 Over the past 50-plus years, pollution and diminshed oyster habitat due to the ever-increasing human population, have combined with diseases and overharvesting to devastate the oyster beds in the Bay and its tributaries.
 The result is that we may be witnessing the closing chapter in the colorful history of the Chesapeake Bay's traditional skipjack fleet.

-[Photos courtesy of Cyndy Carrington Miller, The Last Skipjacks]
+[Photos courtesy of Cyndy Carrington Miller, The Last Skipjacks Project]